Seniors who choose to age in the familiarity of home may at some point require support from a home care professional.

-A senior who is in relatively stable physical health but who experiences cognitive decline is likely to benefit from a home care helper.
-Such a professional is skilled in offering medication reminders, light housekeeping and transportation.
+A senior who is in relatively stable physical health but who experiences cognitive decline is likely to benefit from a home caregiver.
+Such a professional is skilled in offering medication reminders, light housekeeping, and transportation.

 Families that elect one form of care over another may see a need for change in the future as the senior’s condition advances.
 An individual may start with a few hours of basic help from a home care helper.